|

 diving" species, including the mimic octopus and Rhinopias.
 Philippines

-Malapascua Island.
+Cebu.
 Pelagic thresher

-sharks, fishes, invertebrates, coral reefs.
+sharks, fishes, invertebrates, coral reefs, diver shots.
+"Blackwater"

 Thailand Andaman